z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

   LENGTH= parameter.
 * MAPFAIL/7 There has been a mismatch between the physical map and the DSECT.
 * MAPFAIL/8
   * Data to be processed by PICIN is over 31 digits.
   * Data is not numeric after being PACKed.
   * Data length is greater than the edit pattern allows.
 * INVREQ/0

-### SEND
+### SEND MAP

 ```hlasm
 name     EXEC  CICS SEND MAP()